 - Professional Development Maximum Ask: $1,500.00

-- Eligibility: Applicants are limited to registered non-profit organizations, schools, colleges/universities and municipalities, located in the state of Michigan.
+- Eligibility: Applicants are limited to registered non-profit organizations, pre K -12 schools, municipalities, located in the state of Michigan.
 Federal and State agencies are not eligible to apply.
 Professional Development grant requests are open to both 501(c)(3) organizations as well as Individual Professional Artists.

 - MCACA Media/Logo: CLICK HERE

-- Acknowledgement Requirements and Promotional Toolkit: CLICK HERE
+- Acknowledgment Requirements and Promotional Toolkit: CLICK HERE

 To read about other grant opportunities from the Michigan Council for Arts and Cultural Affairs, click here to visit them online.